tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 ### 14. Everyone Do: Trading Dashboard (15 min)

-In this activity, instructors will walk students through creating a trading dashboard with Panel, using the evaluation metrics generated from prior activities.
-At this point, students should already have exposure to creating dashboards using Panel.
+In this activity, instructors will walk students through creating a trading dashboard visualization using `hvplot`, using the evaluation metrics generated from prior activities.
+At this point, students should already have exposure to creating charts using `hvplot`.

-The purpose of this activity is to show students how to create a trading dashboard using the already shown (Unit 6) Panel dashboard library.
-In particular, students will once again define rows, columns, and tabs, as well as serve the trading dashboard as an actual web application.
+The purpose of this activity is to show students how to create a trading dashboard visualization using the already shown (Unit 6) `hvplot` library.

 **Files:** [trading_dashboard.ipynb](Activities/08-Ins_Trading_Dashboard/Solved/trading_dashboard.ipynb)

 Before diving into the walkthrough, navigate to the "Trading Dashboards" section of the slideshow and quickly review the following:

-* What is Panel?
+* What is hvPlot?

-  **Answer:** Panel is a high-level dashboarding library that allows users to create custom interactive web apps and dashboards by connecting user-defined widgets, plots, images, tables, or text.
-Panel also works with other visualization libraries such as Plotly Express or hvPlot via extensions.
+  **Answer:** hvPlot is high-level plotting API for the PyData ecosystem built on HoloViews.
+The hvPlot API mirrors the Pandas plotting API, but instead of generating static images when used in a notebook, it uses HoloViews to create interactive plots.

 * What is a dashboard?